fuhaililab/sc2MeNetDrug/signalingDrug.md

 ### Drug Discovering

-After we get up-regulated genes for each of the two cell types in the cell-cell communication analysis, sc2NetDrug will use GSEA and a drug rank matrix to discover potential drugs for each cell type.
+After we get up-regulated genes for each of the two cell types in the signaling communication network analysis, sc2NetDrug will use GSEA and a drug rank matrix to discover potential drugs for each network.
 For more information about the drug rank matrix, you can see [Working Directory and Data Upload](../data.md).
 First, for specific downstream signaling network, all the genes in the network will be selected as target gene set.
 Then, the enrichment score of each drugs in drugs rank database target on the target gene set will be computed using GSEA.
-Then, the top K drugs with the lowest enrichment scores would be selected as potential drugs, where K is the number of top drugs.
+Then, the top \(K\) drugs with the lowest enrichment scores would be selected as potential drugs, where \(K\) is the number of top drugs.

 ### Drug Clustering

 After the top drug is found, the Affinity Propagation Clustering (AP clustering)<sup>1</sup> will be used to cluster drugs found in the drug discovering analysis.
 First, a similarity matrix for top drugs is constructed.
-If the number of top drugs is K, then the dimensions of the matrix will be $K \times K$.
-The similarity score for drug $i$ to drug $j$ is found by the following steps.
-Select the top 150 up-regulated genes and top 150 down-regulated genes for drug $i$ as the gene set.
-Then, compute the GSEA score for drug $j$ using the drug rank matrix and gene set from drug $i$.
-Then, the enrichment score will be used as the similarity score for drug $i$ to drug $j$.
+If the number of top drugs is K, then the dimensions of the matrix will be \(K \times K​\).
+The similarity score for drug ​\(​i\) to drug \(j\) is computed by the following steps.
+Select the top 150 up-regulated genes and top 150 down-regulated genes for drug \(i​\) as the gene set.
+Then, compute the GSEA score for drug \(j​\) using the drug rank matrix and gene set from drug \(i​\).
+Then, the enrichment score will be used as the similarity score for drug \(i​\) to drug \(j​\).
 After constructing a similarity matrix, it is used to do AP clustering.
 AP clustering is done using the R package `apcluster` .